MERYEM-AD/Professional-Portfolio/README.md

 * The Updated portfolio present :

-  * My contact information;
+  * My Bio;
-  * The project 1 and 4 homework assignments;
+  * Two projects and nine homeworks assignments;
-  * Links to my GitHub profile and LinkedIn profile;
+  * Link to a downloadable PDF of my resume;
-  * a link to a downloadable PDF of my resume.
+   * My contact information [GitHub ,LinkedIn , Email ,Phone].

 * The Updated GitHub Profile has :